 I cut my heat transfer vinyl with my Cricut Explore Air 2 cutting machine.
 This is such a great machine – there’s no end to what it can do!
 For this project I’ve used Gold HTV from this Siser HTV bundle.
 I forgot to get a photo of my vinyl being cut, so the following is just a photo of my machine that I took afterwards!

-Don’t forget to set the dial to ‘vinyl’ and place your HTV shiny side down on the mat!
+Don’t forget to set the dial on your machine to ‘Iron-On’ and place your HTV shiny side down on the mat!

 READ: 25 Cricut Tips & Tricks For Cutting Machine Success